Bernie Sanders: Democrats Should Not Negotiate With Republicans On Healthcare

 During an interview with host Dana Bash on CNN‘s State of the Union Sunday morning, Vermont senator and former Democratic presidential candidate Bernie Sanders said that Democratic “intransigence” is not the reason that President Donald Trump’s healthcare plan met defeat in Congress earlier this week.

 As Common Dreams‘ Jon Queally reports, Bash asked Sanders if he would “reach across the aisle” to Republicans and encourage Democrats to do the same.
-She also asked if Sanders would urge Democrats to “stop being intransigent” when it came to Republican efforts to repeal the Affordable Care act and replace it with the Trump-endorsed American Health Care Act.
+She also asked if Sanders would urge Democrats to “stop being intransigent” when it came to Republican efforts to repeal the Affordable Care Act and replace it with the Trump-endorsed American Health Care Act.

 “Woe, woe, woe, woe, woe, woe, woe,” Sanders jokingly said before addressing Bash’s questions.